nairdaee/Shopify-2.0-Skeleton-Theme/README.md

 <!-- no comma at the end if there's only one item -->
     "editorial"
 ```
+* You can now see your page when you do a `shopify theme serve` and go to the url `/editorial`

 ####  Adding your styles:
 * Now you'll need to add your css.
 This is achieved by adding a `.css` file inside the `assets/` folder.
 In our case, it will be called `editorial.css`